-3.4.1 Industrial Development (20, 25, 30 ECTS)

-The extent of the project must reflect the allotted time in ECTS
+3.4.1 Industrial Development (20, 25, 30 ECTS) The extent of the project must reflect the allotted time in ECTS

-Title: Industrial Development

-(Industrielt udviklingsarbeide)

-This module is based on knowledge obtained in 2nd semester.
-Prerequisites:

-- Have gained knowledge and understanding of advanced engineering design of mechanical systems and structures. - Be able to understand and apply advanced analysis tools for evaluating the performance of advanced mechanical systems and structures. - Have knowledge and comprehension of the relation between synthesis and analysis in the design process.

-- Be able to describe the problem solved and the criteria applied for its solution. - Be able to evaluate the concepts, theories, and methodologies applied in the solution of the problem. - Be able to account for the choices made during the solution of the problem, and substantiate that these are made on a high professional level. - Be able to assess the limitations of the concepts, theories, and methodologies applied in the solution of the problem.

-Be able to analyze and solve an actual problem, of industrial relevance, through application of systematic research and development processes, including advanced analytical, experimental, and/or numerical methods and models.
+Title: Industrial Development (Industrielt udviklingsarbejde) Prerequisites: This module is based on knowledge obtained in 2 nd semester.
+Goal: Students who complete the module are expected to: Knowledge Have gained knowledge and understanding of advanced engineering design of mechanical systems and structures.
+Be able to understand and apply advanced analysis tools for evaluating the performance of advanced mechanical systems and structures.
+Have knowledge and comprehension of the relation between synthesis and analysis in the design process.
+Skills Be able to describe the problem solved and the criteria applied for its solution.
+Be able to evaluate the concepts, theories, and methodologies applied in the solution of the problem.
+Be able to account for the choices made during the solution of the problem, and substantiate that these are made on a high professional level.
+Be able to assess the limitations of the concepts, theories, and methodologies applied in the solution of the problem.
+Competences Be able to analyze and solve an actual problem, of industrial relevance, through application of systematic research and development processes, including advanced analytical, experimental, and/or numerical methods and models.
+Organization: The project can be combined with up to 10 ECTS of courses, which reduces the ECTS of the project accordingly (e.g., a 20 ECTS project combined with 10 ECTS of course-work).

-Organization:

-The project can be combined with up to 10 ECTS of courses, which reduces the ECTS of the project accordingly (e.g., a 20 ECTS project combined with 10 ECTS of course-work).
 The semester must add up to a total workload of 30 ECTS.
 The project may be finalized with a project report or in the form of a scientific paper with supporting appendices.
 Teaching Method: The project work is carried out as an independent work process in which the students themselves organize and coordinate their workload in collaboration with a supervisor.
 The project may be carried out individually or in groups.
 Form of examination: Internal, Oral examination (please see the program's study guide for further information)